 Sambucus nigra blooms in late spring around May or June.
 The flowers are creamy-white.
 They attract butterflies and birds.
 The flowers are fragrant.
 Later they turn into dark berries (elderberries).
 These berries are edible but not raw.
 They could cause digestive problems.
 Flowers are also edible.

 The berries are used in foods such as jams, wine, ice cream, juice, and jellies.
 But Sambucus canadensis or the American Elderberry seems to be more flavorful and popular.
 The flowers can be dried to make elder tea.

 Historically Elder has been used in food and medicine for thousands of years going back to Egyptians.
 In herbal medicine, the elder is considered as an antioxidant, antiseptic, and anti-inflammatory.
 In another word, it helps reduce inflammation and swelling.
 In certain climates, this tree is known as invasive, especially in the mid-west United States.

-It can grow both in full sun or partial shade in moist but well-drained soil, it does tolerate clay soil.
-Sambucus nigra shrub does spread but suckers, as well as self-seeding, and that is why in some locations it is considered invasive.
-It is best to prune them to keep the shape otherwise it can grow wild.
-However, you can propagate with softwood as well as hardwood cuttings.
-For softwood try in summer and hardwood in winter.
+Grow it in full sun or partial shade.
+Plant it in moist but well-drained soil.
+It does tolerate clay soil.
+It is best to prune Sambucus nigra, otherwise it can grow wild.
+Sambucus nigra shrub does spread by suckers, as well as self-seeding.
+This is why in some countries Sambucus nigra is considered invasive.
+Propagate by softwood as well as hardwood cuttings.
+For softwood custtings do it in summer and hardwood cuttings in winter.